- Certificate in Dance Movement Therapy

 Who is this for?

-This Certificate is designed for those who are interested in developing skills to work in the field of Dance Movement Therapy in the future, or those who would like to integrate therapeutic dance into an existing related Profession such as Counselling, Psychotherapy, Psychology, Teaching, Occupational Therapy, or Physiotherapy.
+This first year Certificate is designed for those who are interested in developing skills to work in the field of Dance Movement Therapy in the future, or those who would like to integrate therapeutic dance into an existing related Profession such as Counselling, Psychotherapy, Psychology, Teaching, Occupational Therapy, or Physiotherapy.
 It is also ideal for Arts Therapy Trainees who wish to specialise in Dance Movement Therapy as part of their training.
+The second year supports students to practice more clinically, and individually, and to gain the required practice and supervision hours to be able to register as a Prof. Prov.
+DMT.

-The Course will be experiential in nature, utilising current DMT practice and tools to develop embodied skills and understanding.
-This experiential learning will be supported by a strong theoretical base, provided through lectures, tutorials, coursework and readings throughout the year.
-Graduates will be eligible to apply for Associate Membership with DTAA (Dance Therapy Association of Australasia).
+The first year Certificate Course will be experiential in nature, utilising current DMT practice and tools to develop embodied skills and understanding.
+This experiential learning will be supported by a strong theoretical base, provided through workshops, lectures, tutorials, supervision, coursework and readings throughout the year.

 Training modules will be taught by experienced Dance Movement Therapists, and will include Guest Presenters who are experts in the field of Dance Movement Therapy, both Nationally and Internationally.

-If you would like to apply for the Certificate, please register for and attend the Foundation Module: Fundamentals of Dance Movement Therapy (DMT), 26-27 September, 2020.
+If you would like to apply for the Certificate, please register for and attend the Foundation Module: Fundamentals of Dance Movement Therapy (DMT), 28th and 29th of November, 2020.

-You may then apply for the Certificate after completing this module if you choose to.
-The deadline to apply once the September Foundation Module has been completed is 10th of October, 2020.
-If a Foundation Module has been completed previously, the deadline to apply for the 2021 Certificate is 21st of September, 2020.
+You may then apply for the first year Certificate after completing this module if you choose to.
+The deadline to apply once the November Foundation Module has been completed is 4th of December, 2020.
+If a Foundation Module has been completed previously, the deadline to apply for the 2021 Certificate is 1st November, 2020,

 Registration for the Foundation Module is now open.
-If you have attended the Foundation Module you are ready to apply for the Full Certificate.
+If you have attended the Foundation Module you are ready to apply for the first year Certificate.

 DMT Certificate Training Modules: